usaspiff/react-workout-app-forms/README.md

 ## React Workout App Forms

-This CRUD React app lets the user select their workout routines with lists of exercises, and create/edit/delete their personnal routines.<br>
+This CRUD React app lets the user select their workout routines with lists of exercises and create/edit/delete their personal routines.<br>
 Check it out live [here](https://affectionate-goldwasser-0b06ea.netlify.com/), hosted on Netlify.

 ### Credits